March 9, 2018

 They make decisions quickly and with conviction

 A lot of people will only make a call once they’ve weighed up all the evidence, considered all the options and consulted every stakeholder.
 That’s not the case with successful CEOs.
 As the authors put it:

 “They make decisions earlier, faster, and with greater conviction.”

-The authors found that simply making a decision was often more important than whether the decision ended up being right or wrong.
-As one high-performing CEO puts it, a wrong direction is usually preferable to making no decision – especially when most decisions can be undone.
+The authors found that decision-making was more important than the end result.
+As one high-performing CEO puts it, a wrong decision is usually preferable to then no decision.
+Especially when most decisions can be undone.

 Another CEO said that often it wasn’t possible to wait for perfect information.
 Making a call when you’re 65% sure of something, not just 100% can be a bold move – and good CEO’s are prepared to live by these kinds of decisions.